 The U-M Board of Regents approved the schematic design for the renovation of the Taubman Health Sciences Library building at their March 21 meeting.
 Their approval moves the renovation project a step closer to completion.
 Within months, work will begin on a $55 million project to transform the Taubman Health Sciences Library building into a natural light-filled health sciences education hub, one that supports in-person, collaborative, active learning.
 Construction of designs by TMP Architecture and Ballinger will create an estimated 72 construction jobs.

-While much of the collection will be moved to a different location, library items will be available on request or online, and recent or frequently requested volumes will still have a place in the renovated building.
+While much of the collection will be moved to a different location, library items will be available on request or online.
 A rare medical books collection, with historical works dating as far back as the 15th century, has already joined the Special Collections Library in the Harlan Hatcher Graduate Library.